 Emphasis is placed on creativity in the class.
 Art principles will be applied.
 Special occasion arrangements will be enhanced with trims applicable to events such as holidays, bon voyage, anniversaries, birthdays, etc. Innovative ideas will be the theme of all classes.
-One hour lecture, two and one-half hours non-lecture a week.
+One and one-half hours lecture, two hours non-lecture a week.
 Letter grade only.